xiangdilin/portfolio/projects/mathematical-imaging/README.md

 A MATLAB-based image processing project that explores how mathematical and computational techniques can be used to transform photographs into different artistic styles.

-**You can find the project writeup PDF in this repo.
-Visit our drive for code implementation files in PDF: https://drive.google.com/drive/folders/1CBeuyZd3X2Oc---hu0VKI8YonJtwGk11**
+**You can find the project writeup PDF in this repo through either the navigation sidebar or a link at the end of this README.**

+**Visit our drive for code implementation files in PDF: [Drive](https://drive.google.com/drive/folders/1CBeuyZd3X2Oc---hu0VKI8YonJtwGk11)**

 ## Overview